-- During 2020, 146 community communication meetings took place with approximately 400 local stakeholders. - Approximately US\$15,000 was spent as part of the Project's commitment to communities to facilitate: - Access to quality care for the populations present in the mining concession by supporting the Léfoutou health centre (supporting part of the indemnity of the 5 agents at the health center, purchase of medicines in collaboration with the Departmental Health Department, and additional expenses including 2,400 litres of diesel for the health centre and the maintenance of the ambulance donated in 2015). - Access to quality primary schools (contribution to the assistant teachers in collaboration with the parents association) to improve the capacity of the 8 schools of the villages surrounding the Project. - HIV/AIDS awareness outreach campaign was undertaken in 2020 to increase the awareness of the HIV prevention programme.
+- During 2021, 334community communication meetings took place with approximately 426 local stakeholders. - Approximately US\$15,000 was spent as part of the Project's commitment to communities to facilitate: - Access to quality care for the populations present in the mining concession by supporting the Léfoutou health centre (supporting part of the indemnity of the 5 agents at the health center, purchase of medicines in collaboration with the Departmental Health Department, and additional expenses including 2,400 litres of diesel for the health centre and the maintenance of the ambulance donated in 2015). - Access to quality primary schools (contribution to the assistant teachers in collaboration with the parents association) to improve the capacity of the 8 schools of the villages surrounding the Project. - In February 2021, the company MPD Congo made several donations of containers and medical equipment to the CSI of Bambama, Léwémé and Léfoutou.
+The donations of medical equipment to the CSI of Lewémé and Bambama aim to strengthen the existing structures that are part of or are very close to the mining concession of MPD Congo which is in the districts of Bambama and Komono.
+The purpose of those donations is to strengthen the existing structures that will be able to accommodate the populations of the villages to the north and east of the mining concession and in particular the women, as some of this medical equipment is useful for childbirth (birthing beds, gynecological equipment, etc).

+HIV/AIDS awareness outreach campaign was undertaken in 2021 to increase the awareness of the HIV prevention programme.
 The HIV/AIDS awareness outreach campaign sessions were attended by 30 employees and contractors and the community around the camp on basic knowledge on HIV and AIDS, risk management and self-esteem.
-Over 800 condoms were distributed at the work place and at the Lefoutou health center
+Over 1,000 condoms were distributed at the work place and at the Lefoutou health center